Simon has been the Rector of Middlewich

 a nurse before becoming a teacher in 1985.

-Elaine has worshipped at St Michael's
+Elaine has worshipped at St Michael's since

 she was 10 and has always taken an active